Zain Walker: King's Lynn Town

 On 19 January 2022, Walker joined National League side King's Lynn Town for an undisclosed fee having spent time on loan there earlier in the season.

 Aldershot Town

 In July 2023, Walker signed for National League club Aldershot Town on a one-year deal, reuniting with former King's Lynn manager Tommy Widdrington.

 On 2 August 2023, he joined National League North club Bishop's Stortford on loan until January 2024.
 The loan ended in January 2024.
 He returned to the club the following month on loan until the end of the season.

 Walker was released by Aldershot upon the expiration of his contract at the end of the 2023–24 season.

 Welling United

 On 31 May 2024, Walker joined National League South club Welling United.

-Sittingbourne
+Later career

 In June 2025, Walker joined Isthmian League South East Division side Sittingbourne.
+Having failed to make an appearance for the Brickies, he joined Kingstonian in September 2025 where he made one appearance.